mdbdba/k8s-crunchy-pgs/README.md

 # k8s-crunchy-pgs
 small k8s cluster to be used for crunchy postgresql demos.
+Implemented with flux, so to get up and running for yourself:
+* fork this repo to one of your own.
+* have `k3d` (https://k3d.io/) and `flux` (https://fluxcd.io/flux/installation/) installed.
+* when bootstrapping your cluster use the name of your forked repo instead of mine in the repository argument.

 Create the cluster
 ```shell